depinity/tensorflowsui/README copy.md

 - Deploy to the specified Sui network
 - Save the package ID for future reference

 ### 3. Model User
-- Performs model inference
-- Verifies execution results
-- Interacts with the blockchain for provenance tracking

 The Model User component provides a CLI interface for interacting with deployed models and performing inference:
 For using models from SUI packageId:
 - Downloads input data from Walrus with digital provenance